‘Barbie’ leads Golden Globe nominations with 9, followed closely by ‘Oppenheimer’

 The Globes won’t have to worry about anyone criticizing its “all male” directors this year, however.
 Gerwig was nominated as was Celine Song, for her romantic debut “Past Lives,” alongside Nolan, Scorsese, Cooper and Lanthimos.

-Netflix got the most nominations overall, with 13 total for a slate which included “Maestro,” “May December” and “Rustin,” followed by Warner Bros., which made “Barbie,” “The Super Mario Bros.
-Movie” and “The Color Purple” with 12.
+Netflix got the most nominations overall, with 13 total for a slate which included “Maestro,” “May December” and “Rustin,” followed by Warner Bros., which made “Barbie” and “The Color Purple” with 12.

 Ridley Scott’s “Napoleon” was not nominated at all.
 Instead, its star Joaquin Phoenix was recognized for “Beau is Afraid” in the lead actor comedy/musical category, with Wright, Matt Damon (“Air”), Nicolas Cage “Dream Scenario,” Timothée Chalamet (“Wonka”) and Paul Giamatti (“The Holdovers”).
 Michael Mann’s “Ferrari,” with Adam Driver, and Wes Anderson’s starry “Asteroid City” also got zero nominations.

-The Golden Globe Awards had long been one of the highest-profile awards season broadcasts, second only to the Oscars.
+The Globes had long been one of the highest-profile awards season broadcasts, second only to the Oscars.
 Before the pandemic, it was still pulling in around 19 million viewers.
 The show was touted as a boozy, A-list party, whose hosts often took a more irreverent tone than their academy counterparts.
-It also only honored the flashiest filmmaking categories — picture, director, actors among them — meaning no long speeches from visual effects supervisors or directors of shorts no one has heard of.

 Some years, the HFPA were pilloried for nominating poorly reviewed films with big name talent with hopes of getting them to the show, the most infamous being “The Tourist,” with Angelina Jolie and Johnny Depp.
 In the past decade, they’ve more often overlapped with the Oscars.

-This year, NBC’s Tuesday night broadcast got its smallest audience ever for a traditional broadcast, with 6.3 million viewers.
+This year, NBC’s Tuesday night broadcast got its smallest audience ever for the ceremony, with 6.3 million viewers.

+AP Film Writer Jake Coyle and National Writer Jocelyn Noveck contributed from New York.